Real Madrid attacker Cristiano Ronaldo has stressed his desire to return to Manchester United at some point in the future.

 Nevertheless, the 29-year-old has nothing but fond memories of his time at the Premier League giants and is eager to return to the club where he made his name once his time at the Santiago Bernabeu ends.

 "I love Manchester United.
 Everyone knows that - I have said it many times.
 Manchester United are in my heart.
 I left many good friends there, the supporters are amazing and I wish I can come back one day," Ronaldo told Daily Mail.

 "I am happy here at Real Madrid and have four more years, but in the future you never know because they treated me unbelievably at United.

 "I really did love being at Manchester United."

 The prolific attacker then went on to discuss Louis van Gaal's side's difficult start to the 2014-15 campaign and stressed that he's confident they will improve following the arrival of Angel Di Maria and Radamel Falcao.

 "Believe me, they will be a good team again, I’m sure of it.
 They are a great club.
 This sort of blip can happen.
 Bad moments and good moments.
-Manchester are passing through a bad moment," he said.
+Manchester are passing through a bad moment.

 "Last year it was a horrible season and this year they haven’t started well, either.
 But I do think they did well to buy Di Maria and Falcao.